SupesSolutions/RWAutoSeller/README.md

 So, You've been hoarding a ton of weapons and apparel you've been hoping to sell, or you're frequently harvesting and selling something, but you're getting sick of adjusting sliders for all your hundreds of items.
 This is mod will make your life easier.
 After you setup your rules for selling on the overview tab, selling will be only one button press away.

 You can create rules for damage equipment, sell only of a certain quality, or even items made from a certain material.
-Do you have a surplus of stock but don't want to sell everything, you can do that aswell.
+Do you have a surplus of stock but don't want to sell everything, you can do that as well.

 **Additional Info**

 If you plan to use AutoSeller with caravans, you'll need to build a Trade Reports Printer and create a shopping list, and be sure to take the Shopping List with you.
 A Shopping List will connect your caravan with the original colony the list was created on (as long as that colony still has a trade printer) use when sending your caravan to trade with other faction bases.

-If AI Selling is enabled it will, by default give a job to the best negotiator avaibable, some social skill is also gained during the job.
+If AI Selling is enabled it will, by default give a job to the best negotiator available, some social skill is also gained during the job.

 Buying Rules can be set buy creating a rule as normal, and setting the Reorder Point and Restock Levels. when your stock goes below the Reorder Point, you will buy stock up to the Restock Level.
 By setting Sell Point and Reorder Points, you can avoid getting too low levels of stock or storing too much of an item.